answerdigital/oxford-omop-data-mapper/docs/transformation-documentation/VisitOccurrence.md

 >
 > * `Emergency` covers a visit to A&E within the given Hospital Provider, and hence covers Admission Code 21 and 24 only
 > * `Location Class` ID 24 is a Consultant Clinic within the Health Care Provider.
 > * `Patient Classification` ID 1 is the only entry that covers 24 hours or more with the use of a bed, and whilst others may be a day/night only, they will be discounted because they are less than 24 hours.
-Also, maternity is also not taken as an `Inpatient` visit.
 > * No calculations to be made between Start and end visit date to try to calculate 24 hours, but instead the `Patient Classification` will be sufficient

 [Comment or raise an issue for this mapping.](https://github.com/answerdigital/oxford-omop-data-mapper/issues/new?title=SusOPVisitOccurrenceWithSpell%20mapping){: .btn }